txoof/calendar_csv/README.md

 ![Terminal](./Documentation/terminal.png)
 1. Type `cd` followed by a space in the terminal window
 2. Click on the unzipped folder in Finder and drag it into the terminal window.
 Then press `Enter` (`⏎` key).
-   - This will add "path" the program so you don't need to type it
+   - This will add the "path" to the program so you don't need to type it
 ![drag folder](Documentation/drag_folder.gif)
 1. Paste the following command into the terminal window and press enter. **NOTE:** you may need to change the file names and dates to match your files and dates before pressing `Enter` (`⏎` key).
    - `./gcal_csv_generator.py  --schedule_file ./school_schedule_file.csv